beyarkay/masters-thesis/src/05_results.md

 One can clearly see from Figure \ref{fig:05_hpar_comparison_per_model_type}
 that the FFNNs, the HFFNNs, and the SVMs all perform well.
 Figure
-\ref{fig:05_best_hpar_comparison} shows only those models where the lower bound of the 90% confidence interval for the $F_1$-score is above 0.6, making it clear which hyperparameter combinations performed the best.
+\ref{fig:05_best_hpar_comparison} shows the best performing 41 hyperparameters.

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
-    \includegraphics[height=5cm]{src/imgs/graphs/05_best_hpar_comparison}
+    \includegraphics{src/imgs/graphs/05_best_hpar_comparison}
-    \caption{Performance of hyperparameter combinations where the lower bound of the 90\% confidence interval of the $F_1$-score is above 0.6.
+    \caption{Performance of hyperparameter combinations for the best performing 41 hyperparameters.
 The black horizontal markers indicate the mean performance, and each dot indicates the performance on run.}
     \label{fig:05_best_hpar_comparison}
 \end{figure}
 <!-- prettier-ignore-end -->